 Mr. Stoddart added, “We’re responding to the customer demand we saw over the last few months by extending some of our newest UK routes from Belfast City Airport.”

-A new route from London City Airport (LCY/EGLC) has also been announced to Salzburg, Switzerland, and a domestic route to Southmapton.
+A new route from London City Airport (LCY/EGLC) has also been announced to Salzburg, Austria, and a domestic route to Southmapton.